Searching ...

 Baldwin Park entrance

-Baldwin Park is one of Orlando’s most desirable neighborhoods.
+Baldwin Park is one of Orlando’s most desirable and safest neighborhoods.
 The master-planned community was built on land once part of the Naval Training Center.
 It’s known for its New Urbanism design, which means that the community is pedestrian and bicycle-friendly with a mix of residential, commercial, and office space.
-Baldwin Park should be at the top of your list if you’re looking for a neighborhood with a small-town feel.
+Lake Baldwin Park should be at the top of your list if you’re looking for a neighborhood with a small-town feel.

 The community is located about four miles northeast of downtown Orlando and ten miles west of the University of Central Florida.
 It’s bordered by the neighborhoods of Winter Park to the north and Audubon Park to the west.